rancher/elemental/docs/clusters.md

 # Understanding Clusters

-RancherOS bootstraps a node with Kubernetes (k3s/rke2) and Rancher such that all future management of Kubernetes and Rancher can be done from Kubernetes.
+Elemental bootstraps a node with Kubernetes (k3s/rke2) and Rancher such that all future management of Kubernetes and Rancher can be done from Kubernetes.
 This is done by running Rancherd once per node on boot.
 Once the system has been fully bootstrapped it will not run again.
 Rancherd is ran from cloud-init